cass-e-design/p5js-wp-legacy/readme.txt

 * **width**: a width for the iframe.
 Remember to include units!
 * **height**: a height for the iframe.
 Remember to include units!
 * **caption**: Specify a caption inside the figure
-* **libraries**: space delimited list of hardcoded URLs to libraries to be included in the iframe's `<head>`
+* **libraries**: space delimited list of hardcoded URLs to libraries to be included in the iframe's `<head>`.
+The local copy of p5.min.js is automatically included.

 \*I've had to encode the js with [htmlspecialchars()](https://www.php.net/manual/en/function.htmlspecialchars.php) to avoid messing with html attribute (quoted string) this is all being included inside of.
-This could mess with script output, especially if you're modifying literal DOM strings
+This could mess with script output, especially if you're modifying DOM

 == Installation ==